gamemanual0/gm0/source/docs/awards/award-types.rst

 The Connect Award is one of the two outreach awards.
 This award is for teams that work with their local STEM community and corporate community.
-Unfortunately, the line between the connect award and motivate award can be vague, and most judges don’t know how to differentiate which outreach falls under which award.
+Unfortunately, the line between the Connect and Motivate award can be vague, and judges may not differentiate which outreach falls under which award.
 Look at the section about differentiating connect and motivate for more advice on this.